Azure/mongodb-atlas-landing-zone-accelerator/modules/monitoring/readme.md

 | `ampls_scope_name` | Name of the Azure Monitor Private Link Scope used for workspace associations |
 | `ampls_scope_resource_group_name` | Resource group containing the Azure Monitor Private Link Scope |
 | `private_dns_zone_ids` | Private DNS zone IDs created for the shared Azure Monitor private endpoint (empty map when not created) |

-## Deployment Order

-This module should be deployed **early in the infrastructure provisioning** sequence:

-1. `devops` - Resource groups, storage
-2. `network` - Virtual networks, subnets
-3. **`monitoring`** ← This module (creates Log Analytics workspace)
-4. `keyvault` - Key Vault with diagnostic settings
-5. `observability function` - App Insights, Function with diagnostic settings
-6. `application` - Web Apps with diagnostic settings

-## Best Practices

-### Workspace Design
-- Use **one workspace per environment** (dev, staging, prod) for data isolation
-- Co-locate workspace in the **same region** as monitored resources to reduce latency
-- Use **private ingestion** (`internet_ingestion_enabled = false`) for production security
-- Set appropriate **retention** based on compliance requirements (30-730 days)

-### Cost Management
-- **PerGB2018 SKU**: Pay-as-you-go pricing, best for most scenarios (~$2.76/GB)
-- **Commitment Tiers**: Consider 100GB, 200GB reservations for cost savings at scale
-- **Retention**: Default 30 days included, extended retention costs ~$0.12/GB/month
-- **Typical Monthly Cost**: $8-52 depending on data volume and retention settings

-### Multi-Region Considerations
-- Create **one workspace per region** for optimal performance and data residency
-- Or use **single workspace** if cross-region latency is acceptable (<100ms) and compliance permits
-- Secondary regions should populate `existing_monitoring_private_dns_zone_ids` with the outputs from the observability region to reuse the shared Azure Monitor DNS zones without recreating them.
-The primary region leaves this map empty to allow the module to create the shared resources.

-### Security & Compliance
-- Data encrypted at rest and in transit by default
-- Supports Azure Private Link for secure data ingestion
-- Integrates with Azure Monitor for unified observability
-- Supports Azure Policy for governance and compliance
-- Network access controls via `internet_ingestion_enabled` and `internet_query_enabled` settings